oddy-boop/Edusync-git/src/supabase/policies.md

   bucket_id = 'school-assets' OR bucket_id = 'assignment-files'
 );

-CREATE POLICY "Allow authenticated users to manage assignment files" ON storage.objects FOR INSERT, UPDATE, DELETE USING ( bucket_id = 'assignment-files' AND auth.role() = 'authenticated' )
+CREATE POLICY "Allow authenticated users to manage assignment files" ON storage.objects FOR ALL USING ( bucket_id = 'assignment-files' AND auth.role() = 'authenticated' )